Speech Pathology in Engadine for children and adolescents between the ages of 0 and 18 years of age.

 Practicing techniques at home is essential and materials and activities are given at each session.
 We also encourage collaboration with schools, preschools and other professionals, so your child can achieve their goals in a range of environments and maintain progress.

-Areas of assessment and intervention may include:
+Assessment and intervention by our Speech Pathologists may include:

 - Articulation: Pronunciation of speech sounds